bstarynk/bismon/README.md

 ## prerequisites ##

 * recent [GCC](http://gcc.gnu.org/) (version 7 or 8), with C and C++ and JIT support and plugins enabled (check with `gcc -v`).
+Most of `bismon` is in C99 (including an increasing amount of generated code), but some few code is in C++14.

 * [GTK](http://gtk.org/) 3.22 or better